pecker-io/karate-grpc/README.md

 ## Getting Started

-karate-grpc requires Java 8 and then Maven to be installed, these also are karate and polyglot required.
+karate-grpc requires Java 8 and then Maven to be installed, these also are required by [karate](https://github.com/intuit/karate) and [polyglot](https://github.com/grpc-ecosystem/polyglot).

 > karate-grpc only support Maven currently.